dannyvankooten/www.dannyvankooten.com/_posts/2018-05-12-reviving-ana-as-fathom.md

 ![Fathom dashboard for this site](/media/2018/fathom-preview.png)

-If you would like to follow us on this journey, please [sign-up here](https://usefathom.com/) and we'll keep you in the loop.

-Developer?
-We're developing out in the open; here's [Fathom on GitHub](https://github.com/usefathom/fathom).
-Contributions are welcome!
+We're developing Fathom out in the open; here's [Fathom on GitHub](https://github.com/usefathom/fathom).